lloydlobo/youtube-thumbnail-hunter/README.md

 # YouTube Thumbnail Hunter Chrome Extension

-This Chrome extension allows users to replace the thumbnails of YouTube videos with random images generated using the [`picsum.photos`](https://picsum.photos/) API.
+This is a personal Chrome extension project that allows anyone to add effects like blur to the thumbnails OR replace the thumbnails of YouTube videos with random images generated using the `picsum.photos` API.

+This extension is still a work in progress and may contain bugs or errors.
+Contributions and suggestions for improvement are welcome.

 <!--toc:start-->